-There are no Catholic Senior High schools in Cochrane to serve the Catholic Francophones in Cochrane.
+There are no Catholic Senior High schools in Cochrane to serve the Catholic Francophones of this community.
 Currently, Francophones living in Cochrane do not have access to an equivalent French-language High School experience as their English-language counterparts.
 Indeed, there is no dedicated High School facility in Cochrane.
-Cochrane is the second fastest growing community in Alberta and Canada, and has grown at an average rate of over 6% over the past 5 years.
+Cochrane is the second fastest growing communities in Alberta and Canada, and has grown at an average rate of over 6% over the past 5 years.

 École Notre-Dame des Vallées, the school serving Francophones in Cochrane, was constructed as a K-8 school.
 FrancoSud anticipates having to add grades 9 and 10 at École Notre-Dame des Vallées in the coming years if no distinct high school facility is constructed.
-At this time, retention is really low after grade 8 because we cannot provide the same school facilities that are currently in Cochrane.
-Using current enrolment at École Notre-Dame des Vallées, with a projection based on a 2.5% growth, we could easily warrant the establishment of a French-language Catholic grade 7- 12 school in Cochrane that is both accessible and that has equivalent high school facilities as its English-language comparators.
+At this time retention is really low after grade 8 because we cannot provide the same school facilities that are currently in Cochrane.
+Using current enrolment at École Notre-Dame des Vallées, with a projection based on a 2.5% growth we could easily warrant the establishment of a French-language Catholic grade 7-12 school in Cochrane that is both accessible and that has equivalent high school facilities as its English-language comparators.

-Francophone parents in Cochrane who wish to send their children to a French-language Catholic High School beyond grade 8 as well as parents who wish to send their children to a school that has dedicated high school facilities must send them to École Sainte-Marguerite-Bourgeoys located in Calgary.
-FrancoSud estimates that most students living in Cochrane would have to sit in a bus in excess of 45 minutes to travel to École Sainte-Marguerite-Bourgeoys, excluding the time to get to the bus stop and to wait for the bus. École Sainte-Marguerite-Bourgeoys is 40 km away from École Notre-Dame des Vallées.
-As a result, many students who attend École Notre-Dame des Vallées end up choosing an English language high school that is easily accessible and that offers the full spectrum of high school facilities.
+Francophone parents in Cochrane who wish to send their children to a French-language Catholic High School beyond grade 8 as well as parents who wish to send their children to a school that has dedicated high school facilities, must send them to École Sainte-Marguerite-Bourgeoys located in Calgary.
+FrancoSud estimates that most students living in Cochrane would have to sit in a bus in excess of 45 minutes to travel to École Sainte-Marguerite-Bourgeoys is 40 km away from École Notre-Dame des Vallées.
+As a result, many students who attend École Notre-Dame des Vallées end up choosing an English language high school that is easily accessible and that offers the full spectrum of high school facilites.